 Current Music Student Resources

-Current Music Students in the Fine and Performing Arts Department may view numerous resources about requirements and policies on our Blackboard Page .
-Guests to Blackboard may log in with the ID: music.major and the password: Pass.
+Current Music Students in the Fine and Performing Arts Department may view numerous resources about requirements and policies on our Canvas Page .
+Log in to Canvas.

 Tuesday Departmental Recital

 Recitals and concerts, an important co-curricular activity for all students, are an indispensable part of the training for a career in music.
 All music majors are required to attend the weekly Departmental Recital on Tuesdays at 11 a.m. in the Recital Hall.
 Your grade for your applied lessons will be reduced one letter grade if you do not attend at least 75% of these recitals (6 out of 8).
 Students should perform on a recital at least once each semester.
 To apply for a performance date you must fill out a Departmental Recital and Accompanist Request form and give it to Dr. Stephanie Bruning in room 329G.
 You will find more information on Canvas.

 Click to view the Fall 2019 Student Weekly Recital/Studio Class schedule.